-These findings were confirmed in 2006 in a multi-center, randomized placebo-controlled trial involving 630 patients administered oral doses of cannabis extracts or THC.
-Researchers reported that subjects administered cannabis extracts experienced a 38 percent reduction in incontinence episodes from baseline to the end of treatment, while patients administered THC experienced a 33 percent reduction, suggesting a "clinical effect of cannabis on incontinence episodes."
+These findings were replicated in a multi-center, randomized placebo-controlled trial involving 630 patients.
+Researchers reported that subjects administered cannabis extracts experienced a 38 percent reduction in incontinence episodes from baseline to the end of treatment, while patients administered THC alone experienced a 33 percent reduction, suggesting a "clinical effect of cannabis on incontinence episodes."
 Extracts have also been shown to reduce overactive bladder symptoms in subjects with previously treatment resistant OAB.

-In light of these findings, experts have recommended the use of cannabinoids as potential 'second-line' agents for treating incontinence.
+In light of these clinical trial findings, some experts have recommended the use of cannabinoids as potential 'second-line' agents for treating incontinence.
 However, similar trials assessing the use of whole-plant cannabis on bladder control have yet to be conducted.

 Wade et al. 2003.
 A preliminary controlled study to determine whether whole-plant cannabis extracts can improve intractable neurogenic symptoms.
 Clinical Rehabilitation 17: 21-29.

 Brady et al. 2004.
 An open label pilot study of cannabis-based extracts for bladder dysfunction in advanced multiple sclerosis.
 Multiple Sclerosis 10: 425-433.